ryanbates1990/dnd/spitballin.md

     - Should come up with a list of magical items/ammo/clothing/potions/etc. stock the shops.
 - Need Scenic Encounter Tables populated
     - need these for each district as well.
+- Come up with encounters/clues for each faction and what that faction is trying to do.
 - come up with an adventure site for each faction??
     - maybe just harden the factions motives and what they are working towards.
 - we need to come up with one off locations within the city for prison etc.